rvcgit/dzen2bar/README.md

 3. Move all contents from the conkys folder to $HOME/.conky/
 4. bar is configured for bottom bar; if you need top bar, open the dzenbar file; edit by commenting out the current y anduncomment the top bar option

-rofi + lemonbar is available as simplepanel thats structured modular by @kainonergon => https://github.com/kainonergon/simplepanel i have been a great admirer cum user of this simplepanel and i felt i can learn from @kainonergon's scriptsto configure a dzenbar piping info with conky andusing rofi for popups
+rofi + lemonbar is available as simplepanel thats structured modular by @kainonergon => https://github.com/kainonergon/simplepanel; honestly, this lemonbar inspired me to explore into dzen2 to pipe similar info and integrate rofi. full credit to @kainonergon ! hope someday thesimplepanel will becoe the default lemonpanelfor some windowmanager ! i have been a great admirer cum user of this simplepanel and i felt i can learn from @kainonergon's scriptsto configure a dzenbar piping info with conky andusing rofi for popups

 finally after all ~/.bin/ files been made executable and openweather configured script; simple run dzenbar!